 Ah, credit cards.
-U.S. consumers are estimated to owe $747 billion in credit card debt, and that figure does not even factor in financial obligations like car or student loans.
+U.S. consumers are estimated to owe $747 billion in credit card debt, and that figure does not even factor in financial obligations like car, student loans or any other synergistic investments.
 Anyone who has been in debt knows that it is easy to get into it but almost impossible to get out.

 My parents did everything right